Bury St Edmunds County High School: Origins

-County Upper School traces its origins back to the Education Act 1902 that gave county councils the status of local education authorities, greatly expanding their powers and their expenditure.
+County High School traces its origins back to the Education Act 1902 that gave county councils the status of local education authorities, greatly expanding their powers and their expenditure.
 Within a few years it was normal for half a county's budget to be devoted to education and the West Suffolk County School was opened in Northgate Street in Bury St Edmunds.
 A large red brick building, the former Falconbury School and site of the original Northgate House, had been purchased for the purpose in 1904, then altered and improved.
 This original building was then extended in 1907.
 At this time it was co-educational (for both girls and boys), with separate playgrounds.
 In the early 1950s the school became the County Grammar School for Girls with eligible boys from Bury and its surrounding villages attending the King Edward VI Grammar School.

 In 1964 the County Grammar School for Girls moved from its Northgate Street site to brand new premises at the end of Tollgate Lane (now known as Beetons Way) in north west Bury St Edmunds.
 For many years the girls had walked to this new site to make use of the playing fields that the local education authority had acquired there.
 These long walks now became unnecessary.
 The school premises in Northgate Street gradually became used as an annex to the West Suffolk College until 1988.
 Today, the old red brick building forms part of the Northgate Street Business Park, housing, amongst other enterprises, a dance school, a chiropractic clinic, the headquarters of the East of England Ambulance Service and the East of England Museums Libraries and Archives.
-In 1972 the County Grammar School for Girls became the co-educational and comprehensive County Upper School.
+In 1972 the County Grammar School for Girls became the co-educational and comprehensive County High School.
 The old single-sex state grammar school system, which separated children by gender and ability in Suffolk no longer exists.

 The original West Suffolk County School coat of arms, seen above the old Northgate Street building entrance, consist of a gold cross fleury between five martlets on a blue shield and were the arms of Edward the Confessor, who in the 11th century granted land to the abbey of St Edmund, and those of the old West Suffolk County Council.
-The contemporary County Upper School coat of arms has four birds around a cross surmounted by the Saxon Crown of St Edmund, the last King of East Anglia.
+The contemporary County High School coat of arms has four birds around a cross surmounted by the Saxon Crown of St Edmund, the last King of East Anglia.
 The blue sweaters with an all gold crest worn by today's pupils echo the colours of Edward the Confessor and are used by the school sports teams and on the school flag.